 Rent is usually paid in advance, on a monthly or weekly basis.
 Check your agreement or ask your landlord when your rent is due.

-Your landlord can take steps to evict you and claim any money you owe them if you fall behind with the rent.
+If you fall behind with the rent, your landlord can take steps to evict you and claim any money you owe them.
 They must follow the correct legal procedure.

 Get advice if you are having problems paying your rent.

 Use Shelter's directory to find a housing adviser

 You may be responsible for paying your own bills for electricity, gas, water and telephone, as well as paying council tax and getting a TV licence.

 If you don't pay your bills, the services could be cut off.
 You may have to pay to be reconnected.